A Kid-Friendly Easter Brunch Menu That's Colorful, Cute, and Delicious

 This easy-to-make yet sophisticated casserole, known as Ham-and-Cheese Strata, is basically a savory French toast with cheese.
 Assemble it the night before by soaking the bread and fixings (in this case Easter ham, cheese, and scallions) in an egg mixture.
 Pop it in the oven to bake in the morning.
 You'll know it's done when the strata puffs up and has a crunchy golden top.

 Side: Asparagus with Mustardy Vinaigrette

 Adorn this Asparagus and Mustardy Vinaigrette with edible bunny cutouts made from carrots for a playful side.
 Asparagus is a fun vegetable for kids—they can hold a spear and eat from top to bottom or bottom to top.
 And serving them vinaigrette on the side means that only those who want it need have it.

 Dessert: Coconut Macaroon Nests and Easter Chick Cookies

 Which came first: the chicken cookie or the egg cookie?
-When you make these Easter treats, they all come at the same time, from the same dough using the same cookie cutter—and it’s a cutter you probably already have.
+When you make these Easter treats (seen above), they all come at the same time, from the same dough and the same cookie cutter—and it's a cutter you probably already have.
 Just pinch one end of a round cookie cutter to create an egg shape, then roll out the lemony shortbread dough, stamp out the cookies, and bake.
 Decorating can be a fun family project the day before your brunch.
 Set up a selection of sanding sugars, mini chocolate chips, and candy and have little fingers add the sanding sugar, chocolate-chip eyes, and candy beaks.